pbougie/mac-dev-env/source/index.html.markdown

 priority: 1.0
 ---

 A detailed guide with instructions to compile various software packages to build a web development environment in [OS X 10.11 El Capitan](https://en.wikipedia.org/wiki/OS_X_El_Capitan).
 Start with the **Getting Started** section, then proceed with installing your desired packages.
 Some packages need to be installed in a certain order to satisfy dependencies.
 Each package lists its dependencies at the top of its respective page.
-Archives for previous versions of OS X can be found at the end of this page.
+Archives for previous versions of macOS can be found at the end of this page.

 ### Getting Started